laviniaflorentina/Tutorials/Python/online_in_browser.md

 1. **Direct link**: by accessing https://colab.research.google.com.
 This will open a page as shown below, and you are all set to start.

-If you are not logged in with a gmail account:
+If you are not logged in with a gmail account, it will probably look like this:

 ![](https://github.com/laviniaflorentina/Tutorials/blob/master/images/colab1.png)

-If you are already logged in with a gmail account:
+If you are already logged in with a gmail account, it will probably look like this:

 ![](https://github.com/laviniaflorentina/Tutorials/blob/master/images/colab2.png)